juliusf/Genetic-SRCPSP/README.md

 ## About this Repo

-This reposity contains the software created during my Masters thesis.
+This repository contains the software created during my Masters thesis.
 This includes the implementation of the genetic algorithm itself, as well as various tools created during the process.
-However, the parser which can be used to convert XML files to our data model has been removed, since it would expose corporate secrets.
+However, the parser which can be used to convert XML files to our data model has been removed since it would expose corporate secrets.
 I included an anonymized version of the dataset we used to validate my our Algorithm.
-The dataset is located in `sampleData/anonymized.pickle`. described in the thesis thoroghly.
-In this particular version UUIDs and names of tasks, ressources etc. have been replaced by randomly generated strings.
-This does not affect the functionality of the algorithm, though.
+The dataset is located in `sampleData/anonymized.pickle`.
+It is described in the thesis thoroghly.
+In this particular version UUIDs and names of tasks, resources etc. have been replaced by randomly generated strings.
+This does not affect the functionality of the algorithm though.
 A lot of this software has been developed in a hurry and the documentation is not always correct / consistent.
 This also affectsoveral code quality.

 Please do not hesitate to contact me if you have any questions.